 Let me tell you, an Indian McDonalds for example is a different experience than anywhere else in the world.
 You won’t get their famous beef burgers but chicken and paneer replacements (cheese).
 I have enjoyed actually having a Veggie Pizza McPuff and an Aloo Burger.

-I’ve met the group I was supposed to travel with for 21 days on the fourth day after I landed in Delhi.
+I’ve met the group I was supposed to backpack in India with for 21 days on the fourth day after I landed in Delhi.
 We had an introduction meeting in the “conference room” of our hotel and it was nice to start to get to know them.
 I was lucky to be in a pretty cool group, 9 ladies and 1 man, most of them avid travelers.
 It was good that during the trip everybody managed to get along with everyone and there were no fights, which made my first group traveling experience a positive one.

 That night we had dinner at a proper restaurant and mingled with each other.
 I had a delicious chicken biryani while listening to the exciting stories told around me and trying to remember names and nationalities.